polarene/micro-template/README.md

 - basic token interpolation
 - all types are converted using their `toString()` function
 - missing values are replaced with an empty string by default
-- a custom default value can be configured globally
+- a custom default value can be configured globally or per token

 Micro Template is useful if you need a quick and basic template support, hard-coded in your source code (it doesn't support loading template files).